These are some principles of our R&D program.

 Hindsight isn’t 20/20

 People like to say “hindsight is always 20/20”.
 That hasn’t been our experience.
 When it’s not 20/20, it’s often a case of denial, and that happens more often in companies than you would think possible.
 As Rafiki said, you can either run from the past or learn from it.
-Running from it involves looking away; learning from it requires a more thoughtful examination.
+Running means looking away; learning requires thoughtful examination.
 Our goal is to learn, making hindsight a prelude to insight.

 The following principles aren’t unique to us (at least, we hope they’re not), but are a baseline requirement to work here.